-If you are reading this, you probably want a rather straight forward answer about this man named Jesus and I offer a brief answer to that in the next two paragraphs for those who will never read this entire article.
-If you will though, let me say that if you wanted to realize the scope of the claims He and His followers made concerning Who He is – you would immediately realize that a short and sweet definition could never hope to capture the true answer to the question…Who is Jesus?
+If you are reading this, you probably want a straightforward answer about this man named Jesus and I offer a brief answer to that in the next few paragraphs for those who will never read this entire article.
+If you will though, let me say that anyone who wants to realize the scope of the claims He and His followers made concerning Who He is – you would immediately realize that a short and sweet definition could never hope to capture the true answer to the question…Who is Jesus?

 - Recognizing Who He is as both God and Savior

 - Surrendering your role as “sovereign” over your own heart and life to Him